ghausmann/two_parameter_perturbation/Examples/Growth model/Fifth perturbation codes/readme.txt

 compute_sss_growth.m: function, approximates the SSS of capital using two-parameter perturbation.
 iter_sss_growth: function, approximates SSS of capital using standard perturbation.

-comp_statics_growth.m: script, performs comparative statics. simulation_growth.m: script, simulates the model.
+comp_statics_growth.m: script, performs comparative statics (Figure 2 in Appendix D.2). simulation_growth.m: script, simulates the model (Table 1 in Appendix D.2).

 And the current data files (from the global solution) are: my_comp_sss_global.mat